Balela Middle Eastern Bean Salad

-This Balela Middle Eastern Bean Salad with Parsley and Lemon makes a great lunch or side-dish salad any time of year, and this tasty recipe is low-glycemic, vegan, dairy-free, and gluten-free.
-Use the Diet-Type Index to find more recipes like this one.
+Balela Middle Eastern Bean Salad makes a great lunch or side-dish salad any time of year, and this tasty salad is vegan, dairy-free, and gluten-free.

 This would taste great as a side dish for something like Grilled Halibut with Garlic-Cilantro Sauce if you wanted to serve it as a side dish.

 Barley and White Bean Salad with Parsley, Lemon, and Capers from Kalyn’s Kitchen

 Za’atar and Mint Butter Bean Salad ~ An Edible Mosaic

 Carrot, Parsley, and Garbanzo Salad with Cumin from Kalyn’s Kitchen

 - 1 can (15 oz.) black beans, rinsed well and drained

 - 1 can (15 oz.) garbanzo beans, rinsed well and drained